 Many stakeholders have recently emerged along the media value chain.
 It includes artists as primary content creators, aggregators, and network providers, as well as a third party that handles royalty payments (depending on the country and type of media).

 Blockchain Technology in Malaysia have the potential to drastically alter industries.
-Bypassing content aggregators, royalties organisations, and network providers is made possible by technology.
+Bypassing content aggregators, royalties organizations, and network providers is made possible by technology.
 This gives content owners control of the market.
 Because the Indian media and entertainment industry is vast, this technology has the potential to benefit the key stakeholders.
 As a result, future blockchain-based payment and contract solutions will eliminate the risk associated with complex components of the media and entertainment value chain.

 Indeed, this disruption has the potential to fundamentally alter pricing, publicity, revenue sharing, and royalties.
 For transactions or advertisement sales, centralised authority may no longer be required.
 Financial transactions could be cheaper, and profit distribution could be automated, if predefined smart contract solutions are used.